INTRO

 - Unlicensed practice can lead to board action

-- Interstate compacts may offer limited flexibility
+- Compacts may offer limited flexibility

-- Emergency exceptions exist but aren’t consistent
+- Emergency exceptions are inconsistent

 The Rule That Controls Everything